getyoti/CoderDojo/Resources/Scratch/README.md

 1) If you are completely new to Scratch we recomend that you check out the [CoderDojo Cards] (http://kata.coderdojo.com/wiki/Beginner_Scratch)

+2) You can run scratch on your browser!
+[Follow this link](https://scratch.mit.edu/) click on 'Create' button next to Scratch logo (top left)

-2) Next step is to work through one of the Code Club's Excercise:
+3) Next step is to work through one of the Code Club's Excercise:
     - Beginner
         - [Lost in Space](https://codeclubprojects.org/en-GB/scratch/lost-in-space/)
         - [Rock Band](https://codeclubprojects.org/en-GB/scratch/rock-band/)